Sharda University Admissions 2025

 (B) No mortar was used in construction

-(D) Circular bastions and pyramids were there in forts
+(D) Circular bastions and pyramids were present in forts

 (E) The fortification did not enclose agricultural tracts